xochi-fi/.github/profile/README.md

-# Xochi (/'SOH-chee'/)
+# Xochi

 **The Friendly Dark Pool for Crypto**

-Xochi is a cross-chain private execution venue anchored on Ethereum.
+Xochi (pronounced /'SOH-chee'/),is a cross-chain private execution venue anchored on Ethereum.
 You sign an intent, solvers compete to fill it across six chains (~2s typical, <6s P95), and nothing hits the mempool.
 A zero-knowledge compliance oracle proves the trade is AML and sanctions-compliant without revealing it.
 Regulators verify a proof.
 They never see the trade.

 Privacy is free by default.
 Attestation-verified members unlock stealth settlement, shielded L2 notes, and lower fees.